cobleg/EnergyFinancialMarkets/National Electricity Market.md

 # Demand and supply of electricity
 The balance between the demand and supply of electricity determines the wholesale electricity price.
 This induces a derived demand for fuels such as #coal, #gas and #diesel in so-called thermal electricity generation.

-Over time, there has been a gradual substitution of fuel-based electricity generation for renewable e
+Over time, there has been a gradual substitution of fuel-based electricity generation for renewable electricity generation, mainly solar and wind power.

+This has created interesting and at times, highly volatile, wholesale electricity prices